Harshbailurkar/Java-Program/JAVA SWING/2] AdvanceSwingComp.md

 -Here horizontal and vertical contants are:

-1. ScrollPaneContants.HORIZONTAL_SCROLLBAR_ALWAYS
+1. ScrollPaneConstants.HORIZONTAL_SCROLLBAR_ALWAYS
-2. ScrollPaneContants.HORIZONTAL_SCROLLBAR_AS_NEEDED
+2. ScrollPaneConstants.HORIZONTAL_SCROLLBAR_AS_NEEDED
-3. ScrollPaneContants.VERTICAL_SCROLLBAR_ALWAYS
+3. ScrollPaneConstants.VERTICAL_SCROLLBAR_ALWAYS
-4. ScrollPaneContants.VERTICAL_SCROLLBAR_AS_NEEDED
+4. ScrollPaneConstants.VERTICAL_SCROLLBAR_AS_NEEDED

 ## JTree
 - Its i tree like representation of data.